James William Chichetto: Critical reception and style

-On a road un-helped by light.

-The words have been carefully chosen to create a precise picture of the vehicle at odds with the elements.
-'Scabbed with ice' is a fresh way of seeing the build-up of ice on wheels; it carries a medicinal flavor of disease, making the road more enemy than not.
-'Un-helped by light' is a particularly felicitous combination in that it paints by negative what 'dark' could not do: we can see the cart lumbering along over a winter road even though we are told the light is of little use to the missionaries or to us.
-It is the eye for detail that makes Chichetto resonate, even when we are at a loss for meaning.
-For example, the poem 'Father Sorin's Journal: Cholera Plague, 1849' begins 'Brother rests in the shade, almost unstirring, nibbling on an apple./ Trees shift in the sunlight's shadowy veil.'
-The picture is delicate and fine, the detail of the apple a wonderful touch, all in a poem supposedly about cholera but which never mentions the disease (beyond the title of the poem) or even hints at it.
-The Brother under the tree watches birds, shoos a dog, lies down.
-The reader wonders at the match of title to poem, the riddle worth hours of discussion."

 Of all the observers of Chichetto's earlier poetry, possibly Robert Peters, poet, critic, and professor emeritus (UCLA, Irvine), has been the most insightful, supportive, and nuanced in appraising it.
 For example, he praises him for "staging himself through Gilgamesh in Gilgamesh and Other Poems, notes the "beauty of the poems" in general, and singles out lines from his "favorite poem" ("Sugar Cane Fields in Peru").

 In Homage to Father Edward Sorin, Peters quotes lines from one of the longer poems of the work, "Fr.
 Sorin and the Great Fire at Notre Dame, 1879" ("possibly the best"), noting the book as a whole "is an important contribution to the 'voice portrait' genre":